Employment

 For PhD students the limit is 36 months or the number of months of study, whichever is less.
 No more than 18 months of academic training may be used prior to the completion of studies.
 A new form DS-2019 must be issued for each 18 month period.

-An international student adviser will determine whether the academic training request meets the criteria and time limitations and, if approved, will issue a new DS-2019 and letter for I-9 purposes.
+An international student adviser will determine whether the academic training request meets the criteria and time limitations and, if approved, will issue a new DS-2019 for I-9 purposes.

 J-1 Economic Necessity